Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Introduction

 Here, we consider the stability of saliency interpretations under targeted adversarial attacks that aim to change the classification under perturbations of the input.
 We introduce a novel notion of LRP robustness under adversarial attacks.
-To our surprise, we found that the LRP robustness of deterministic DNN predictions was remarkably low even when the adversarial attack failed to change the overall classification of the data point, i.e., LRP interpretations appear to be {\it less robust} than actual classifications.
-We analyse theoretically the geometry of LRP robustness in a suitably defined large-data limit \citep{carbone2020robustness, rotskoff2018neural, du2019gradient, mei2018mean}, and argue that the observed lack of robustness might be imputable to large gradients of the prediction function in directions orthogonal to the data manifold.
-Leveraging recent results from \cite{carbone2020robustness}, we argue that a Bayesian training of the DNNs should lead to an improved LRP robustness, as well as stronger robustness to adversarial attacks.
-We empirically validate our hypothesis on the popular MNIST and Fashion MNIST benchmarks.
+As previously observed in \cite{ghorbani2019interpretation, heo2019fooling, dombrowski2019explanations}, our results confirm that the LRP robustness of deterministic DNN predictions is remarkably low even when the adversarial attack fail to change the overall classification of the data point, i.e. that LRP interpretations are {\it less robust} than actual classifications.
+Considerations on the geometry of LRP \citep{anders2020fairwashing} suggest that the observed lack of robustness might be imputable to large gradients of the prediction function in directions orthogonal to the data manifold.
+Here we expand on such a point of view, integrating it with a theoretical analysis in a suitably defined large-data limit \citep{carbone2020robustness, rotskoff2018neural, du2019gradient, mei2018mean}, and leveraging recent results from \cite{carbone2020robustness} about the robustness of BNNs to gradient based adversarial attacks.
+Specifically, we prove that Bayesian training of the DNNs in the large-data and overparameterized limit induces a regularizing effect which naturally builds robust explanations.
+We empirically validate this claim on the popular MNIST and Fashion MNIST benchmarks.

-The main contributions of this paper are: \begin{enumerate} \item the definition of a novel metric of robustness of interpretations of DNN results (Sec. \ref{sec:lrp_robustness}); \item a theoretical analysis of the effects of adversarial attacks on prediction interpretations, and of the improvements offered by a Bayesian treatment (Sec. \ref{sec:geometry}); \item an empirical study showing that indeed Bayesian training and prediction leads to more robust interpretations of classifications (Sec. \ref{sec:experiments}). \end{enumerate}
+The main contributions of this paper are: \begin{enumerate} \item The definition of a novel metric of robustness of interpretations of DNN results (Sec. \ref{sec:lrp_robustness}); \item A theoretical analysis of the effects of adversarial attacks on the original inputs, the effects of saliency attacks on prediction interpretations, and the improvements offered by a Bayesian treatment (Sec. \ref{sec:geometry}); \item An empirical study showing that indeed Bayesian training and prediction leads to more robust interpretations of classifications (Sec. \ref{sec:experiments}). \end{enumerate}